Large Foreign Media

 Foreign media groups now hold the reins of the four commercial television stations with national frequencies in Montenegro

-While foreign groups hold the most influential commercial media in Montenegro, other media struggle to keep track of the small media market.
+While foreign groups hold the most influential commercial media in Montenegro, local media struggle to keep up in the small media market.

 Foreign media groups now hold the reins of the four commercial television stations with national frequencies in Montenegro.
 The only other station to broadcast nationally is the public broadcaster, RTCG.

-United Media is the majority shareholder in Daily Press D.O.O., which publishes the daily newspaper and portal Vijesti, while daily and portal Pobjeda is owned by Media-Nea D.O.O., which is owned by First Financial Holdings whose only stockholder is Petros Stathis.
-Through his companies, Statis also owns portals CDM and Analitika.
-Third Montenegrin daily newspaper, Dan, is published by Jumedia Mont D.O.O. which has three Montenegrin citizens as shareholders.
+Luxembourg based United Media is the majority shareholder in Daily Press d.o.o.., which publishes the daily newspaper and portal Vijesti.
+The daily and portal Pobjeda is owned by Media-Nea d.o.o., which is owned by First Financial Holdings whose only stockholder is Petros Stathis.
+Through his companies, Stathis also owns the portals CDM and Analitika.
+The third Montenegrin daily newspaper, Dan, is published by Jumedia Mont d.o.o. which has three Montenegrin citizens as shareholders.

-Montenegrin Agency for Electronic Media said that strong presence of foreign media owner could have negative impact on smaller media, stressing that the Montenegrin media market is small and fragmented.
+The Montenegrin Agency for Electronic Media said that the strong presence of foreign media owners could have a negative impact on smaller media, stressing that the Montenegrin media market is small and fragmented.

-"The financial interest of large advertisers and capital owners for a market od 600,000 inhabitants is very questionable.
+“The financial interest of large advertisers and capital owners in a market of 600,000 inhabitants is very questionable.
 But all media with national coverage are owned by foreign companies.
-It is easy to conclude that it is not an economic issue, but rather creation of public opinion is the key interest of foreign owners and people associated with them”, Agency said.
+It is easy to conclude that it is not an economic issue, but rather the creation of public opinion is the key interest of foreign owners and people associated with them”, the Agency said.

-But, as the law covers primarily the electronic media, the provision that would limit simultaneous ownership over two or more print media has never been introduced in legislation.
+But, as the law covers primarily the electronic media, a provision that would limit simultaneous ownership of two or more print media has never been introduced in legislation.
 The unregulated market of online media leaves additional room for concentration of media power.

 “An additional challenge is the limitation in the possibility of competitive production content, as there are several media providers of these services that have a significant market share.
 It is an additional challenge for local public and commercial broadcasters”, it was said in the strategy.